Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 ### LoadTesting Case

-As the [TypeSpec definition](https://github.com/Azure/azure-rest-api-specs/blob/feature/loadtesting/specification/loadtestservice/client.tsp), they have two sub client named as LoadTestAdministrationClient and LoadTestRunClient and both of them have the same endpoint AzureLoadTesting.
+As the [TypeSpec definition](https://github.com/Azure/azure-rest-api-specs/blob/feature/loadtesting/specification/loadtestservice/client.tsp), they have two sub clients named as LoadTestAdministrationClient and LoadTestRunClient and both of them have the same endpoint AzureLoadTesting.
 In such case, we will have single-client RLC and multi-client api layer and classical client layer.

-The user experience comparasion between Option 1 and Option 2 for the LoadTesting case would be
+The user experience comparison between Option 1 and Option 2 for the LoadTesting case would be

 <!-- markdownlint-disable MD033 -->
 <table>